No one should be above the law, and that includes police. Unfortunately, not all police officers act within the bounds of the law.

 If you are able to get the police officer’s name – or badge number – you can make an ‘internal complaint’ to police, which is supposed to be investigated and determined by the officer’s superiors.
 You can make such a complaint at the police station, over the phone or in writing.
 However, this really is a situation of ‘police investigating themselves’, and is unlikely to result in any disciplinary action against the officer in question, let alone criminal charges.
 Police are notorious for protecting their own, so it is unlikely that justice will prevail.

-Alternatively, you can report the matter to the NSW Ombudsman, who investigates allegations of police misconduct, among many other things.
-However, the Ombudsman is inundated with thousands of complaints against police every year, and does not have sufficient resources to adequately investigate each one of them.
+Alternatively, you can report the matter to the Law Enforcement Conduct Commission who investigates allegations of police misconduct, among many other things.
+However, the LECC is inundated with thousands of complaints against police every year, and does not have sufficient resources to adequately investigate each one of them.
 And even if he does find that police committed an offence, the Ombudsman does not have any direct power to discipline them, let alone press criminal charges against them.
 He can merely make recommendations.

 For offences involving corruption or ‘serious police misconduct’, such as accepting bribes, you can report the conduct to the Independent Commission Against Corruption (ICAC) or Police Integrity Commission (PIC), who may choose to investigate the matter and, in certain cases, require officers to attend to answer questions.
 Officers who are found to have acted corruptly, or to have lied during questioning, can face criminal charges against them.
 But once again, the resources and powers of the ICAC and PIC are limited when it comes to investigating allegations against police.